-You can spend a full glorious day right here in Combate, swimming, hiking, relaxing and dining.
+You can experience the island life in Combate, a full day of swimming, hiking, relaxing and dining.
 If you don’t like to spend all day at the beach, then head over to Los Morrillos Lighthouse in the afternoon.

 We’ll start off with the south side of Combate…a wonderful beach to take a long walk and find a quiet heavenly spot… Most beachgoers tend to stay on the other side and near Annie’s Place Restaurant for convenience, if you love seclusion and nature, head south.
 The water gets shallower and clearer with interesting things to see along the way.

 As you walk down, you’ll be tempted to stop, sit down under a tree and simply take in the beauty and peace.
 As you can see, the shades of blue are postcard perfect, contrasting with light golden sand and green flora.

 The water is warm, clear and calm.
 The sand is very flat along the shore, making it easy to take a long stroll down the beach.